-Prior to returning to USC, Dr. Fields entered government as a Presidential Management Fellow.
-There he worked as an analyst and senior adviser at the Department of Defense where his work focused on high impact studies to combat the proliferation of nuclear, biological, and chemical weapons and as a foreign affairs officer at the State Department supporting the Special Representative of the President for Nuclear Nonproliferation.
+Dr. Fields entered government as a Presidential Management Fellow.
+He worked as a political-military analyst and later senior adviser at the Department of Defense where his work focused on high impact studies to combat the proliferation of nuclear, biological, and chemical weapons.
+He also served as a foreign affairs officer at the State Department supporting the Special Representative of the President for Nuclear Nonproliferation.
 Professor Fields has also worked at the James Martin Center for Nonproliferation Studies, the Center for Strategic and International Studies (CSIS), and taught political science at Cal State LA.

 Dr. Fields earned his Ph.D. in Politics and International Relations from USC.